2WheelCoder/ble-peripheral-manager/readme.md

 ## Methods

-### BLEPeripheralManager.addService(serviceUUIDString, servicePrimary, characteristics)
+### BLEPeripheralManager.addService(service)

-Creates a service with a UUID string you specify. servicePrimary is a boolean.
-Set to true if this is the main service for your app.
-Characteristics is an array of characteristic arrays (ideally the characteristic arrays would be objects, but passing objects into Objective-C via PhoneGap is a bit tedious).
-You may create multiple services by executing the method more than once before advertising.

-    BLEPeripheralManager.addService('yourServiceUUID', true, [['characteristic1UUID', 'characteristic2UUID'], ['characteristic1UUID', 'characteristic2UUID']])
+Creates a service from an object you pass.
+All object parameters are required.
 You may call this multiple times to add multiple services, but all services must be added before you start advertising.

+#### Parameters:

+- UUID: A UUID string.
+Create by running 'uuidgen' on the command line.
+- primary: True or false as to whether this is the primary service for your app.
+True if you are only running one service.
+- characteristics: An array of characteristics for this service.
+Each characteristic has two parameters, UUID and value, that are both strings.
+Characteristic values must be a string, not null, an array or an object.
+See example.

 ### BLEPeripheralManager.removeAllServices()